 Cloud-based unified communications and Collaboration as a Service aren't just for small- to medium-sized businesses anymore.
-Larger enterprises are realizing the value in
+Larger enterprises are realizing the value in cloud and hosted collaboration offerings as their users demand mobility and anytime, anywhere communication capabilities.
+Cloud and service providers stand to gain new customers by adding unified communications and Collaboration as a Service to their portfolio of cloud services.

 Collaboration as a Service: Cloud providers team up with UC vendors